BergQuester/bergquester.github.io/_posts/2019-04-03-preparing-your-company-for-remote-work.md

 # Special Thanks

-Thank you to [Ron Meyer](https://www.linkedin.com/in/ron-meyer-1301a5/), [Paul Sim](https://www.linkedin.com/in/paul-sim-403051a9/), and [Will Jones](https://www.linkedin.com/in/wtjones/) for both their feedback and their ideas on this topic.
+Thank you to [Ron Meyer](https://www.linkedin.com/in/ron-meyer-1301a5/), [Paul Sim](https://www.linkedin.com/in/paul-sim-403051a9/), and [Will Jones](https://www.linkedin.com/in/wtjones/) for their feedback and their ideas on this topic.